kylejschultz/caddyy/README.md

 - Start the Vite frontend dev server on `http://localhost:3000`
 - Provide hot-reload for both frontend and backend changes
 - Display health status and useful URLs

-## Usage

-### Initial Configuration

-1. Add your TMDB API key in Settings → General
-2. Create one or more Libraries in Settings → Libraries, adding folders (disks) to each
-3. Pick a theme (System, Light, or Dark)

-> A first-time user wizard will be created to walk through the basic steps of intitial configuration.

 ## Contributing